Fred R. Kline, Vice-President

 E. Maurice Bloch (1916-1989) and his Catalogues Raisonnes of Bingham’s

 paintings and drawings.
-To date (August 2014), twenty-two (22) paintings by Bingham have been added to the CRS and join the body of Bloch’s
+To date (May 2017), twenty-eight (28) paintings by Bingham have been added to the Catalogue Raisonne and join the body of Bloch’s

-Founded by Kline Art Research Associates and sponsored by Rachael Cozad Fine Art in Kansas City,
+Founded in 2005 by Kline Art Research Associates and now sponsored by The Riverbank Foundation (a 501-C3 non-profit foundation),

-the Bingham CRS project is the first online catalogue raisonne of an American
+the Bingham Catalogue Raisonne project is the first online catalogue raisonne of a major American

 or European artist and the first catalogue raisonne to offer freely accessible online access to its ongoing research.